-Free Barbie doll top pattern and sewing tutorial for beginners.
+Free Barbie top pattern and sewing tutorial for beginners.
 You can make your own Barbie peasant top in less than 15 minutes.
 This is a simple and quick sewing project that doesn’t require advanced sewing skills or special tools.

 I made this elasticated top from a woven cotton fabric rectangle and it’s so easy that even a beginner can sew one, hassle-free.

 I love the simplicity of this doll crop top.
 You can build an inexpensive Barbie doll wardrobe and use up fabric scraps from your stash in one fell swoop.
 Also, this is a great gift idea for all Barbie lovers.

 Sewing tiny clothes for small dolls like Barbie is a bit more difficult than sewing for larger dolls, but this is not the case here.
 This pattern is very simple and doesn’t take long to make.

 On top of that, you don’t need any doll sewing tools to finish this elasticated crop top.
 A sewing machine and some fabric scraps and you’re good to go!

 Sewing supplies – Free Barbie peasant top pattern for beginners

 - cotton fabric scraps

 - safety pin